PyottDesign/Statial-b/README.md

 # Statial.b Adjustable Mouse
 Please check [Statial.b Youtube build](youtube) and the [Statial.b Instructions PDF](statial-b_instructions_v01-00.pdf) for more info on this project.

 The Statial.b is an open source DIY mouse design.
 This concept has adjustable surfaces that can be moved and locked in position to create a wide range of ergonomics for any grip style.
-Files for ambidextrous builds are included.
+Files for ambidextrous builds are included in the STL.zip "extras" folder.

-Knowledge of 3D printing, basic electronics & soldering skills as well as the ability to upload code to an Arduino are needed for this build.
-The design is based around a 16,000 DPI optical sensor in the PMW3389 and driven by an Arduino compatible Pro Micro controller.
+Knowledge of 3D printing, basic electronics & soldering skills as well as the ability to upload the supplied code to an Arduino are needed for this build.
+The design is based around a 16,000 DPI optical sensor in the [PMW3389](https://www.tindie.com/products/citizenjoe/pmw3389-motion-sensor/)and driven by an Arduino compatible [Pro Micro](https://deskthority.net/wiki/Arduino_Pro_Micro) controller.

 This is a fairly complex project.
 I tried to cover all the assembly details in the in the instructions PDF and on YouTube, but some problem solving skills are still going to be required.